 Dubbed “The Queen of Sales”, FanBingBing has amassed more than 10 million followers on XiaoHongShu.
 She shares her beauty tips with her fans frequently.
 Her following is so active that every face mask she ever endorsed was sold out on the platform.

 XiaoHongShu brought its app to the next level by launching an e-commerce platform, called “RED store“.
 This platform allows users to purchase the products directly from merchants after reading reviews.
 At the end of 2018, it started to work with Alibaba and entered Taobao as a section for comments and reviews.

 Apart from brand stores, XiaoHongShu operates its own store “FuLiShe” (福利社), “XiaoHong Dian” (小红店) and “REDelight” (有光) to sell products authorized by different brands.
 To increase the variety of goods, third-party retailers/dealers are also welcomed.

 As part of the e-commerce revolution for purchasing better products, XiaoHongShu’s unique positioning as a trustworthy, celebrity-approved distributor of overseas products is a great channel for brands that look to capitalize on the social commerce trend.

 Last word about social media marketing in China

 Chinese social media landscape changes every day and you need to be always aware of what’s going on.
 Which platforms are on their rise, and which trends come along.
 Those were our review of 5 most useful for social media marketing in China in 2019.
 Any of them can help your brand grow in the Chinese market this year.

 There is no need to say that all of them have an increasingly competitive interface.
 It’s important for any businesses to be strategic in using these platforms to advertise their products.
-If you’re interested in getting started with Chinese Social Media and have any questions, feel free to ask us.
-AICY-Create is here to help you.
+If you’re interested in getting started with Chinese Social Media and have any questions, feel free to ask us below in the comments.